-This is a preprint of a section from the 19th Edition of the AMERICAN Pipe Manual.
-References may be made in this section to other sections of this manual.
+This is an on-line edition of a section from the out-of-print 19th Edition of the AMERICAN Pipe Manual.
+References may be made in this section to other sections of the AMERICAN Pipe Manual.
+Those other sections are also available at www.american-usa.com as an on-line reference.